adhooge/AutoFX/README.md

 ```
 Add `--cut` or `-c` at the end of the previous command to move instead of copying.

+To generate synthetic data, run the following script:

 ____
 UNDER CONSTRUCTION, please come back later